mrkkrp/mrkkrp.github.io/posts/lisp-and-haskell.md

 I think it's *quite* difficult to have entire Lisp statically typed, from the very basic things like cons cells, it's all dynamic.
-One thing is clear, Lisp with strong and powerful static typing system can be quite different from what our familiar Lisps are.
+One thing is clear, Lisp with strong and powerful static typing system can be very different from what our familiar Lisps are.

 ## Hackish vs “protective” languages